edwinsteele/wordspeak.org/posts/so-long-hong-kong.rst

 mention its shopping malls?
 (Yes, there far too many).

 Hong Kong was fun.
-I love architecture, I adore big cities, the food was brill and I could still speak english.
+I love architecture, I adore big cities, the food was brill and I could still speak English.
 I think I'd go mental if I lived there but it was a great experience.

 You might ask why it's taken me 4 months to publish these photos.
 The answer